xdien/cipher/README.md

 **Key Features:**

-- Handles MCP server connection lifecycle management
+- Persistent memory for coding agents
-- Layered memory system that improves with every run
+- Gets smarter with every conversation
-- Memory aligned with cognitive structures
+- Works with any MCP tool
-- Reflection mechanisms for agent learning
-- Zero configuration changes required for memory improvements

 Cipher is the simplest way to add persistent memory to MCP-compatible agents.